 Step 2 : Add the wet ingredients to a bowl.
 This is just the maple syrup and the apple cider vinegar.

 Step 3 : Fold in the dry ingredients.
-Add the oat flour, tapioca flour, baking powder, and sea salt to the bowl and gently fold into the wet ingredients.
+Add the oat flour, tapioca flour, baking powder, and sea salt to the bowl or stand mixer and gently fold into the wet ingredients.

 Step 4 : Knead the dough.
 Lightly flour a flat surface and knead the dough until it's not sticky and is soft and tender to the touch.
 Let the dough rest in a bowl greased with oil.

 Step 6 : Form a pretzel shape with the dough.
-Use the palms of your hands and roll the dough into a long snake like shape about 2 feed long.
+On a lightly floured surface, use the palms of your hands and roll the dough into a long snake like shape about 2 feed long.

 Make a U shape with the dough and then bring the two ends to the center and cross the right side over the left.
 Twist the two ends one more time by pulling right end over the left and pulling left over to the right side.